Kblackett/HomeLab-and-SIEM/detections/failed-logon-analysis/README.md

 **Attack Simulation**

-Booted up the Windows End Point and proceeded to incorrectly enter the password multiple times to generate the failed logon events
+A Windows endpoint was accessed on Windows 10, and multiple incorrect password attempts were performed to generate failed authentication events (EventCode 4625).
 ![Windows VM Failed Login](screenshots/WindowsVMFailedLogin.png)